ibm-cloud-docs/power-iaas/connecting-ibmi-port.md

 # Connecting to an IBM i Cloud virtual machine (VM)
 {: #connect-ibmi}

 Learn how to connect to an IBM i Cloud VM after configuring your system.
+Make sure to review the [Configuring your IBM i virtual machine (VM)](/docs/power-iaas?topic=power-iaas-configuring-ibmibefore) instructions before you proceed.
 {: shortdesc}

 ## Installing and configuring IBM i Access Client Solutions (ACS)